russellvaughan/CV/README.md

 ## Russell Vaughan

-I'm half Canadian, half English and one half of a set of twins, but I don't do things by halves.
-After a career in media and sales I've made the decision to embrace my lifelong passion for technology and begin a career in software development.
-I'm really proud of my career and have always had a love affair with helping business grow.
-However, in software development I've never found something I am so passionate about excelling at.
-I'm looking for a role where I can contribute to the development of a company in a new way, and through hard work and a commitment to learning, I can grow as a junior developer.
+I am half English, half Canadian, and one half of a set of twins - but I don't do things by halves.
+After a career in media and sales, I have made the decision to embrace my lifelong passion for technology and pursue a future in software development.
+I am extremely proud of my background and have always had a love affair with helping business grow and develop - however, in software development I have discovered a desire to truly excel.
+I am seeking a role in which I can contribute to the development of a company in a new way - where I can grow as a Junior Developer through hard work and commitment to learning

 ## Skills

 #### New Business Development

-I love new business development.
-Ensuring that I make an impact on companies I work for is something that is really important to me.
-I find that bringing new clients on board is a very tangible way to demonstrate that.
-There is also something incredibly exciting about discovering new businesses and seeing if you are able to offer them solutions to help solve their problems.
-There are also no real shortcuts to finding new business, you really have to work hard and get out and find it.
+I love new business development and have found it hugely important that I make an impact on companies I work for.
+My experience in bringing new clients on board is a very tangible way to demonstrate that.
+When discovering new business, I feel there is something incredibly exciting about seeing if you are able to offer solutions to help solve their unique issues.
+My experience has proven to me that there are no real shortcuts to finding new business - you have to work hard and get out to find it.

-- I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat.
-- Understanding that the biggest jobs require a team effort, I was extremely proud to be part of team that took BT from a non spender to a multi million pound advertiser.
+- I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat Understanding that the biggest jobs require a team effort, I was extremely proud to be part of team that took BT from a non-spender to a multi-million pound advertiser
-- I was also part of a team that launched Dax, a new digital audio advertising network, in the UK.
-In its first year Dax achieved 75% market awareness and over £1m in advertising revenues.
+- I was also part of a team that launched Dax, a new digital audio advertising network, in the UK, who, in its first year achieved 75% market awareness and over £1m in advertising revenues
-- Previously to my media work, I joined a startup recruitment company with 5 employees and $100,000 yearly revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.
+- Previous to my media work, I joined a startup recruitment company with five employees and $100,000 yearly revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.

 #### Compulsive Coder